Ars1108/NodeMCU-Captive-Portal-with-Google-Sheets-Integration/README.md

 Easy Deployment: Simple and cost-effective way to collect user information.
 Real-time Data Logging: Automatically logs data with timestamps for better tracking.
 Customizable: Easily modify the form fields and data handling as per your requirements.

+This code sets up the NodeMCU as a WiFi access point (AP) and DNS server, which allows it to serve a captive portal.
+However, it doesn't provide internet access to the connected users.
+This is because the NodeMCU is acting as a standalone access point and not as a bridge to an existing WiFi network with internet access.

+To provide internet access, you need to configure the NodeMCU to operate in both Access Point (AP) and Station (STA) mode simultaneously.
+Here’s how you can modify your code to allow the NodeMCU to connect to an existing WiFi network (providing internet access) while still serving the captive portal: